HOPE for a Robust Parameterization of Long-memory State Space Models: HOPE-SSM: A Rankful, Stable, and Long-memory Parameterization

-While many LTI systems are tailored for long-term memory~\cite{voelker2019legendre,gu2020hippo}, an asymptotically stable system must inevitably suffer from an exponential decay in its memory~\cite{agarwal2023spectral}.
+\textbf{Advantage III: A HOPE-SSM's Memory Does Not Fade.} While many LTI systems are tailored for long-term memory~\cite{voelker2019legendre,gu2020hippo}, an asymptotically stable system must inevitably suffer from an exponential decay in its memory~\cite{agarwal2023spectral}.
 This can be manifested by the Hankel matrix: since $ ^\top = \overline{\mathbf{H}} ^\top$, we can write